jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   b.
 SHA1
   c.
 SHA256
   d.
 MD4
-12) What is the only type of hash used for checksums offered for Fedora?
+12) What is the only type of hash used for checksums offered for Fedora ISOs?
   a.
 MD5
   b.
 SHA1
   c.
 SHA256